-- 1. Droplet isolation - 2.
-Frequent hand hygiene - 3.
-Appropriate and frequent cleaning and disinfection of environmental surfaces and patient care equipment - 4.
-Respiratory hygiene/cough etiquette to prevent the spread of contaminated respiratory secretions.
+- 1. Standard, Contact and Droplet isolation - 2.
+Frequent hand hygiene

+3. Appropriate and frequent cleaning and disinfection of environmental surfaces and patient care equipment using a hospital-grade disinfectant with an EPA label claim against EV-D68 or any of several other non-enveloped viruses (e.g., Norovirus, Poliovirus, Rhinovirus).

+4. Respiratory hygiene/cough etiquette to prevent the spread of contaminated respiratory secretions.